Eyevinn/docker-collectd/README.md

 ### Monitor DNS

-Collect statistics from a Bind (DNS) server and write to an Influx DB.
+Collect statistics from a Bind (DNS) server and write to an Influx DB to visualize in Grafana.

 Enable the statistics channel in bind first (named.conf):